-WHOSMYTRIBE: An African campaign led by Africans
+WHOSMYTRIBE: An African campaign for sexual and gender minorities

 WHO'SMYTRIBE (WMT) is an online media campaign, led by Africans, which aims to reduce stigmatisation and discrimination against sexual and gender diversity including lesbian, gay, bisexual and transgender people.

 The campaign has been developed by Accountability International as a means to show that sexual and gender diverse people are no different to others and must have equal rights and access to education, health, housing, work and other rights.